SCR-720: Helical vs. spiral

 During this period, the UK researchers at TRE had been continuing to work on the problems caused by the tuned switching network.
 The solution came from a suggestion by Arthur H. Cooke of the Clarendon Laboratory, who suggested that a vacuum tube filled with a dilute gas would "flash over" due to the high energy from the transmitter, conducting the energy to the antenna, but then quickly de-ionize and stop conducting as soon as the signal ended.
 A perfect tube for this purpose turned out to have been just invented to solve another problem with microwave radars, and the resulting soft Sutton tube was able to rapidly move into production in March 1941.
 As the Sutton tube absorbed very little energy, the output of the radar systems immediately doubled, and the constant retuning of the network was eliminated.

-With this problem finally solved, the team began plans to bring the system, known as "AIS" for "Airborne Interception, Sentimetric", into service as soon as possible.
+With this problem finally solved, the team began plans to bring the system, known as "AIS" for "Aircraft Interception, Sentimetric", into service as soon as possible.
 The last remaining significant problem was how to use the radar's narrow beam to scan the sky in front of the fighter.
 They had originally considered a method known as "helical-scan", which spun the parabolic reflector dish around a vertical axis, causing the beam to make a series of horizontal stripes while the dish angled up and down to scan vertically.
 Feeding microwave energy from the magnetron to a spinning antenna presented a problem that would take some time to solve.